nikolaAV/skeleton/algorithm/static_kv_storage/README.md

-# Key/value storage at compile time as list of types
+# Key/value storage at compile time as a list of types

 Example of usage:
 ```cpp